Top 10 ways to be more eco-friendly at home

 6. Consider eating less meat

 We know not everyone can give up meat altogether, but eating less, or different meats can have an impact on your carbon footprint.
-This is because the meat industry is a huge contributor to climate change as well as to soil, air and water pollution.
+This is because the meat industry is a huge contributor to climate change.
 Cutting down your meat consumption by 2-3 days (that’s around 1 meal each day) isn’t hard when you start looking at vegetarian alternatives, like veggie pasta dishes, veggie curries and veggie stir fries.
 It gives you the chance to get more creative in the kitchen too!

 7. Grow your own!